 "One can travel the world and see nothing.
 To achieve understanding, it is not necessary to see many things, but to look hard at what you see." -Morandi

 These pictures are from an ongoing study concerning methods of pictorial construction, color and the human figure.

 This collection of portraits is done mostly with graphite.
 I am after a likeness in this work.
 I am also trying to express something about who the subject is.
 I find this pursuit infinitely challenging as well as immensely rewarding, one that plunges into what it is to share the human experience.

 This is a body of photographs made on the 75th anniversary of Gandhi's Salt March.
 For 25 days, a group of delegates walked in Gandhi's footsteps, retracing his steps through the Indian state of Gujarat.

 These photographs were made along a motorcycle odyssey across Canada and the US.
 I rode alone with a Leica M3 for about a month and a half.
 I was never truly alone, however.
 My old bike had a lot of mechanical problems along the way.
 This meant that I broke down several times, stayed in places and met people that I would never have otherwise encountered.
 On one occasion, a black bear woke me up by sniffing along the outside of my tarp.
 These encounters kept me company.

-Here are photographs made at an anti-war rally in NYC from the beginning of the Iraq War, a war that many considered an illegal occupation.
+These photographs were made at an anti-war rally in NYC at the beginning of the Iraq War after 9/11, a war that many considered an illegal occupation.